User Friendly Names in Filters

 There may be times where the user wants to create a filter for a specific column, but that column might not display nicely in the filter dropdown tab.
-For these cases, a second column can be used as the display name for the filter, while the underlying value remains the same.
+For these cases, a second column can be used as the display name for the filter, while the first column remains the matching value in the chart query.

 If there exists a Users table, it would be useful to have a filter to look up all of a particular user's info.
 The Users table looks something like this: